-The table below illustrates the hypothetical total Contingent Coupon Payments per \$1,000.00 in principal amount of Notes over the term of the Notes, based on the Contingent Coupon Payment of \$9.792, depending on how many Contingent Coupon Payments are payable prior to an Optional Early Redemption or maturity.
+The examples below illustrate the hypothetical total Contingent Coupon Payments per \$1,000.00 in principal amount of Notes over the term of the Notes, based on the Contingent Coupon Payment per \$1,000.00 in principal amount of Notes equal to (i) the product of \$26.25 times the number of Contingent Payment Dates that have occurred up to the relevant Contingent Payment Date (inclusive of the relevant Contingent Payment Date) minus (ii) the sum of all Contingent Coupon Payments previously paid, depending on how many Contingent Coupon Payments are payable prior to an Optional Early Redemption or maturity.
 Depending on the performance of the Underlyings, you may not receive any Contingent Coupon Payments during the term of the Notes.